Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, essential for healthcare providers to engage patients and promote services effectively.
+- Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, though potentially overwhelming for healthcare teams of 20-50 people focused on patient care.

-• Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping healthcare organizations manage patient acquisition and retention efficiently.
+- Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting, but requires significant setup time for healthcare practices.

-• Service hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring that patient inquiries and issues are resolved promptly.
+- Service hub: Offers customer service tools like ticketing, live chat, and knowledge bases, though may be overly complex for patient inquiries in smaller practices.

-• Operations hub: Syncs and automates business processes across different systems, crucial for maintaining seamless operations in a healthcare setting.
+- Operations hub: Syncs and automates business processes across different systems, but often requires technical expertise to implement effectively.

 Pros